Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Here is the practical answer.

-Shorts: they feel cooler by default, but that does not mean airflow stops mattering.
+Shorts feel cooler by default, but that does not mean airflow stops mattering.
 Shorts still need help at the waistband, seat, and inner thigh, where humidity and friction build fast.

-This is also where golf clothing tech fabric becomes real.
 Most worthwhile upgrades still come from the same three levers: structure, yarn behavior, and finishing.
-The category changes.
-The logic does not.

 Breathability Myths Worth Clearing Early

-• Thin does not automatically mean breathable
+Thin does not automatically mean breathable.

-• Loose does not always mean cooler
+Loose does not always mean cooler.

-• A light fabric can still feel swampy if airflow breaks down in humidity
+A light fabric can still feel swampy if airflow breaks down in humidity.

-Moisture Wicking: Moving Sweat, Not “Absorbing” It
+Moisture Management: Moving Sweat, Not “Absorbing” It

 Moisture wicking is not absorption.